-The reduction of communication between the two regions external to the mixing layer can be also observed by looking at an instantaneous three-dimensional visualization of the flow streamlines, see Fig. \ref{fig:stream} where three stratification cases are represented: neutral \fr$=69.2$, stable \fr$=4.2$, and unstable \fr$=-4.2$.
-The streamlines are computed for fluid particles initially placed at a distance of $2\delta_0$ above (red) and below (blue) the mixing layer center, and are visualized at 6 initial eddy turnover times.
-It is possible to observe that in the neutral case, panel (b), streamlines from the upper side can cross the interface to reach the bottom region, and viceversa.
-In the presence of stable stratification, panel (a), this is no longer true: in this case the crossing of the interface becomes increasingly rare, and particles located on one side of the interface almost remain there.
-On the contrary, in presence of unstable stratification, panel (c), mixing is enhanced and in fact the streamlines more frequently cross the layer.
+A reduction in communication between the two regions external to the mixing layer can also be observed by looking at an instantaneous three-dimensional visualization of the flow streamlines, see Fig. \ref{fig:stream}, where three stratification cases are shown: neutral \fr$=69.2$, stable \fr$=4.2$, and unstable \fr$=-4.2$.
+The streamlines are computed for fluid particles initially placed at a distance of $2\delta_0$ above (red) and below (blue) the center of the mixing layer, and are visualized at 6 initial eddy turnover times.
+It is possible to observe that, in the neutral case, panel (b), streamlines from the upper side can cross the interface to reach the bottom region, and viceversa.
+This does not happen in the presence of stable stratification, panel (a); in this case, crossing of the interface becomes increasingly rare, and almost all the particles located on one side of the interface remain there.
+On the contrary, in the presence of unstable stratification, panel (c), mixing is enhanced and the streamlines cross the layer more frequently.